ernie/the_setup/README.md

 an isolated local staging environment under Docker, if you want.
 And why *wouldn't* you want?
 That sounds awesome!

-The base system assumed by this guide is Mac OS X 10.10 Yosemite, with a working install of [Homebrew](http://brew.sh).
-While it should work for less current versions of OS X, changes in launchd may require a few tweaks to plist files.
+The base system assumed by this guide is macOS 10.13 High Sierra, with a working install of [Homebrew](http://brew.sh).
+While it should work for less current versions of macOS, changes in launchd may require a few tweaks to plist files.

 ## The Outline